(CNN) — We know the earliest people in recorded history were fascinated with space, and that continues into our modern era.

 Some of Hortobágy National Park's best views and photo opps of the night sky are adjacent to Kilenclyukú Híd (the Nine Arch Bridge), the longest stone bridge in Hungary and a UNESCO World Heritage Site.

 Pristine night skies are part of region's history.
-Hortobágy's traditional shepherds heavily relied on knowledge of stars and constellations to live and work, he adds.
+Hortobágy's traditional shepherds heavily relied on knowledge of stars and constellations to live and work.

 Designated June 2010